Ohad-Ma/Plane-Shooter/README.md

 # Plane Shooter

-### description
+## description

-Shoot flying planes to gain score, if many planes pass by you lose
+Shoot flying planes to gain score, if many planes pass you lose